About Us

 Ruby is passionate about engaging with her community through food and local agriculture with the ultimate goal of alleviating food insecurity.
 She loves finding creative ways to use seasonal produce in the kitchen and believes there is no greater joy than sharing a home cooked meal with friends and family.

 Interested in joining our team?
-Click here to see all of our available positions.
+Click here to view our available positions.